3 Things you Should Know About Indirect Lightning Strikes

 1. The Difference Between Direct and Indirect Strikes

-The second way is through a side flash.
-This happens when lightning strikes an object that seeks a path that lets it jump through the air to a second object.
-As an example, lightning may strike an airplane on the tarmac and leap through the air as a side flash to hit a nearby ground crew worker, causing serious injuries and even death.
-Airports in particular face a number of threats from lightning.
+For example, lightning may strike an airplane on the tarmac and leap through the air as a side flash to hit a nearby ground crew worker, causing serious injuries and even death.
+Airports face several threats from lightning.

 2. Indirect Lightning Strikes Can Kill